 Now, we consider the design of the linear receiver $\Wm$.
 Using the proposed plug-in channel estimator, the channel matrix $\Hm$ is estimated as $\widehat{\Hm}$.
 Then, the conventional MRC and ZF receivers are given as

-Note that the conventional MRC and ZF receivers might not perform so well due to the quantized signal.
-Therefore, we propose a BLMMSE receiver that takes directly into account the quantized signal by considering its Bussgang decomposition, which is expected to yield better performance.
-Specifically, the BLMMSE receiver is given as
+Note that the conventional MRC and ZF receivers do not consider the effective channel and might not perform so well due to the quantized signal.
+Therefore, we propose a BLMMSE receiver that takes the quantized signal directly into account by considering the effective channel and total noise in the Bussgang decomposition \eqref{eq:bussgang_data}, which is expected to yield better performance.
+Specifically, similar to the BLMMSE channel estimator in \eqref{eq:mmse}, the BLMMSE receiver is given as

 In practice, using the estimated channel matrix $\widehat{\Hm}$, the BLMMSE receiver $\Wm^\herm_{\text{BLM}}$ is given as

 where $\widehat{\Am}_{\rm D} = \sqrt{\frac{2}{\pi}}(\diag(\widehat{\Hm}\widehat{\Hm}^\herm+N_0\mathbf{I}_M))^{-\frac{1}{2}}$ and $\widehat{\Cm}_{\yv_{\rm D}}=\widehat{\Hm}\widehat{\Hm}^\herm+N_0\mathbf{I}_M$.